IncredibleGuru1004/onboarding-album/EMAIL_VERIFICATION_LOGIN.md

 4. User clicks verification link
 5. Email is verified (`emailVerified: true`)
 6. User can now log in

+### 1b.
+Re-Registration Flow (Unverified Account)

+1. User previously registered but didn't verify email
+2. User tries to register again with the same email
+3. System detects existing unverified account
+4. System updates the account with new password (if changed)
+5. System generates and sends a new verification email
+6. User receives new verification link
+7. User clicks verification link
+8. Email is verified (`emailVerified: true`)
+9. User can now log in with the latest password

 ### 2. Login Flow (New Behavior)